litexlang/litex-official-documents/Tutorial/Import.md

 Note: There cannot be packages (folders) with the same name in `~/litexlang/user_pkg` and `~/litexlang/std_pkg`, otherwise it will cause conflicts.

-Any package must contain a file with name `main.lit`. 当我 `import "pkg1"`  时的处理其实很简单：运行 `pkg1/main.lit` 文件。没有别的。如果你想运行其他.lit文件，那就在 main.lit 中 import 它们。
+Any package must contain a file with name `main.lit`.
+When you `import "pkg1"`, the processing is actually very simple: run the `pkg1/main.lit` file.
+There is nothing else.
+If you want to run other `.lit` files, you can import them in `main.lit`.